Camera

 As someone who’s always on-the-go I get the chance to visit some of the most amazing and unique places on earth.
 Sometimes, my stays are long and rich in detail, other times they’re short and hectic but more often than not my travels are eventful.
 In order to allow myself to recollect those memories, capturing them are therefor a big part of my travels.

 I’m not a very artsy person.
 Photography for me is merely a tool; Videography barely a thing.
 And while I enjoy browsing through carefully crafted collections of photos and film, I do neither posses the required talent or skills, nor the ambition for that artisanry.
 I use photography to capture moments that allow me to remember.
-And out of the dozens of moments that I capture on my travels, I sometimes carefully select a few impressions which I think might give others the possibility to experience that very brief moment through my eyes.
+And out of the dozens of moments that I capture on my travels, I sometimes carefully select a few impressions which I think might give others the possibility to experience that brief moment through my eyes.

 “Photography takes an instant out of time, altering life by holding it still.”